 Section 1: Give It a Role

 A COO without a defined role is just an employee who doesn’t know what they’re supposed to do.
 Same with AI.
-Before it can operate with any real autonomy, it needs to know who it is, what it’s responsible for, and where its authority ends.
+Before it can operate with any real autonomy, it needs to know who it is and where its authority ends.

 Turn priorities into decision rules